^

 Complications of diphtheria

-When toxic diphtheria, complications arise from the cardiovascular system (myocarditis), peripheral nervous system (neuritis and polyneuritis) and kidneys (nephrotic syndrome).
+With toxic diphtheria, complications naturally arise in the cardiovascular system (myocarditis), peripheral nervous system (neuritis and polyneuritis) and kidneys (nephrotic syndrome).

 • Nephrotic syndrome occurs in the acute period of the disease at the height of intoxication.

-• Myocarditis occurs on the 5-20th day of the disease, usually at the end of an acute period.
-Improved by this time, the child's condition worsens again, the pallor of the skin becomes worse, adynamia, anorexia develop.
-The child becomes capricious, irritable.
+• Myocarditis occurs on the 5th-20th day of the disease, usually at the end of the acute period.
+The child's condition, which had improved by this time, worsens again, the skin becomes paler, adynamia and anorexia develop.
+The child becomes capricious and irritable.
 The boundaries of relative cardiac dullness increase, more to the left, the heart sounds are muffled.

-• Early paralysis occurs on the 2nd week of illness and manifests itself most often as a paralysis of the soft palate.
+• Early paralysis occurs in the 2nd week of the disease and is most often manifested by paralysis of the soft palate.

-• Late paralysis occurs on the 4th, 5th, 6th, 7th weeks of the disease, proceed as a polyradiculoneuritis with all the signs of flaccid peripheral paralysis (atony, areflexia, atrophy).
+• Late paralysis occurs on the 4th, 5th, 6th, 7th week of the disease, and proceeds as polyradiculoneuritis with all the signs of flaccid peripheral paralysis (atony, areflexia, atrophy).

 You are reporting a typo in the following text: